Airbnb users heard as dreaded feature gets the boot

 This means that locations with the highest quality and best total price will rank higher in search results.

-In a statement, Airbnb said it will continue to share more as the updates continue to roll out.
+In a statement, Airbnb said it would continue to share more as the updates rolled out.